 Public realm improvements in the Corridor will act as a gateway and continue along E. 14th Street, to create a walkable corridor that draws new visitors to the Ashland District.
-Streetscape improvements will include added public spaces, consistent street trees, street furniture, and pedestrian-scale street lighting.
+Streetscape improvements will include added public spaces such as parks and plazas, consistent street trees, street furniture, and pedestrian-scale street lighting.